freeCodeCamp/how-to-contribute-to-open-source/README-TL.md

 - [Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) - This is a tutorial to help first-time contributors to participate in a simple and easy project and get comfortable in using GitHub.
 - [Open Source Welcome Committee](https://www.oswc.is/) - The Open Source Welcome Committee (OSWC) helps newcomers join the extraordinary world of Open Source.
 Come submit your open-source projects with us!

-## Open Source programs to participate in
+## Mga Programa sa Open Source na Lalahukan

 > A program, internship, or fellowship hosted by a community to help match beginning contributors with mentors and resources to contribute to open source software projects.